 (A) When pasteurization is intended or required, or when a product is designated "pasteurized" every particle of the product shall be subjected to temperatures and holding periods that will assure proper pasteurization of the product.
 When product is desired to be heat-treated, the product shall be heated to temperatures greater than one hundred twenty-five degrees Fahrenheit but less than one hundred sixty-one degrees Fahrenheit, provided, cream may be heated further to less than one hundred sixty-six degrees Fahrenheit in a continuous heating process and immediately cooled to forty-five degrees Fahrenheit or less when necessary for enzyme deactivation for a functional reason.

-(B) Pasteurization shall comply with the applicable specifications of item 16p of the PMO as adopted in rules 901:11-1-01 to 901:11-1-06 of the Administrative Code.
+(B) Pasteurization shall comply with the applicable specifications of item 16p of the PMO .
 The recording and indicating thermometers of heat-treating devices shall be checked by the director as often as required.
 Nothing in this rule shall be construed as barring any other pasteurization process that has been recognized by the food and drug administration to be equally effective and which is approved by the director.

-(C) The phenol value of test samples of a pasteurized finished product shall be no greater than the maximum specified for that product as determined and specified by the phosphatase test method prescribed in the latest edition of the official methods as defined in rule 901:11-2-01 of the Administrative Code. .
+(C) The phenol value of test samples of a pasteurized finished product shall be no greater than the maximum specified for that product as determined and specified by the phosphatase test method prescribed in the official methods .

 (D) All milk, buttermilk and whey used in the manufacture of dry dairy products shall be pasteurized at the plant where dried.
 Milk or skim milk to be used in the manufacturing of nonfat dry milk shall be pasteurized prior to condensing.
 Condensed skim manufactured from pasteurized skim milk may be transported to a drying plant, provided, the condensed skim milk is effectively repasteurized at the drying plant, prior to drying, at not less than one hundred seventy-five degrees Fahrenheit for at least twenty-five seconds.